 Mine Ban Treaty Article 7 Report (for calendar year 2018), Form A, 2018.

-Email to the Monitor from Abdul Qudos Ziaee, UNOPS, Kabul, 13 June 2018.
-The analysis assumed that for incidents involving improvised mines with a pressure plate that produced more than two casualties as likely antivehicle improvised mines, and incidents with one to two casualties as likely antipersonnel improvised mines.
+An investigation into pressure-plate mine incidents in 2017 by the United Nations Office for Project Services (UNOPS) determined that roughly three-quarters of pressure plate-improvised mines were antipersonnel, and that a quarter were antivehicle.
+Email to the Monitor from Abdul Qudos Ziaee, UNOPS, 13 June 2018.
+The analysis assumed that incidents involving improvised mines with a pressure plate that produced more than two casualties were likely antivehicle improvised mines, while incidents with one or two casualties were likely antipersonnel improvised mines.

 Monitor meeting with Taliban representatives, Doha, Qatar, 7 September 2019.